+STEP 2: Pull off the rubber foot from one side.
+I removed the rear one this time.
 STEP 3: Pull the dowel out from the other side.
 Its only halfway out in the picture.
 It will slide out quickly and easily.

 STEP 4: DONE.
 The bag is now free.
 It is now a big duffel bag with handles you can lug into the house with all its contents.
 Feel free to use the shoulder strap that came with it.